-As you can see, Philo channels make it easy to watch all your favorite shows.
+As you can see, the provider make it easy to watch all your favorite shows.

-Hallmark channels, which can be hard to find on cable alternatives, are all included for just $16 per month.
+Hallmark channels, which can be hard to find on other cable alternatives, are all included for just $20 per month.

 If you want access to live sporting events on ESPN or FOX Sports, try Sling TV.
 It lets you watch ESPN for just $25 a month.